How Orthodontic Treatment Can Improve Digestion

 • Clear Aligners (Invisalign): For those who prefer a more discreet option, clear aligners can gradually adjust teeth alignment without the need for metal brackets and wires.
 They provide the same benefits for improving bite function.

-• Palatal Expanders: For children with narrow palates, expanders can help widen the upper jaw, allowing for better alignment and improved chewing ability.
+• Palatal Expanders: For children with narrow palates, expanders can widen the upper jaw, improving alignment and chewing.

 • Retainers and Space Maintainers: These appliances help maintain alignment after treatment or keep space open for permanent teeth, ensuring proper bite function as the mouth develops.